 How to shrink shorts: quick tips

 - For new, never-been-washed shorts, try just washing them first with warm or hot water.

 - If the care tag says the shorts should be air dried, try putting them in the dryer for 10 minutes and then air dry them the rest of the way.

 - Dry the shorts by themselves for the best and fastest results.

-- Use a tea kettle or a pot on the stove to heat enough water to cover your shorts.
+Place your synthetic shorts in carefully with tongs or use a tea kettle or a pot on the stove to heat enough water to cover your shorts.
 If you’re using a tea kettle, place the shorts into a bowl and pour the boiling water over the top of them.
-For the pot on the stove, you can put the shorts directly into it (with the heat turned OFF).
+For the pot on the stove, you can put the shorts directly into it with the heat turned OFF.

-- Dry the shorts on tumble dry high (or the highest setting you have) for 50 to 60 minutes.
-Keep an eye on the washing machine so you can move the shorts over as soon as it’s off.
-This will help the shrinking process.
+Dry the shorts on tumble dry high (or the highest setting you have) for 50 to 60 minutes.

 - Heat is an essential part of shrinking clothes, especially synthetic fibers.
 The more heat used, the more your shorts will shrink.